 The handsome 107-passenger MS Serenissima began her career as Harald Jarl, cruising the Norwegian coastline and fjords.
 Extensively renovated in 2003 she was rechristened MS Andrea and began her career as a classic cruise ship, and was chartered by Noble Caledonia for a number of years.
 In spring 2012 MS Andrea was purchased by our long-standing associates Volga Dream and renamed the MS Serenissima.
 After a thorough renovation and upgrading, the charming MS Serenissima commenced cruise operations in April 2013 and we have chartered her for multiple voyages in 2014 and 2015.
 With her small size she can navigate into small, remote ports inaccessible to the big cruise ships.
 She appears an impressive sight when moored, and is capable of both destination and expedition cruising.

 The facilities onboard include two lounges – the larger Andrea Lounge is comfortable and spacious and the smaller Harald Lounge is more intimate.
-There is also a small library with two computers for internet access.
-The outside areas are something special.
+There is also a small library with two computers for internet access and Wi-Fi is available at an extra cost throughout the vessel.
+The outside areas really are something special.
 A spacious observation deck allows 360 degree views of the passing scenery.
-From here, step down to the lido area with state of the art fitness room, Jacuzzi and outside bar.
+From here, step down to the lido area with fitness room, Jacuzzi and outside bar.
 The newly built covered seating area at the back of deck 6 is ideal for relaxing with a drink in hand.
 Perhaps, one of the best known and loved features of this vessel is its unique style.
 During the major refit in Sweden the then owners commissioned Swedish interior designers to create a Gustavian style interior.
 This bright Swedish 18th century influenced, country house style works particularly well on a vessel of this vintage, providing intimacy and classic nautical sensibility often lacking in larger vessels.

 The free seating Venice Restaurant accommodates all guests in one sitting.
 Being on deck 5, it has great views from all tables.
 The picture windows mean the restaurant is light and airy.
 Breakfast is served buffet-style with cooked dishes available and eggs to order by the ship’s accomplished chef.
 Lunch is also served buffet-style with hot and cold dishes available.
 Dinner is served a la carte and is 4 courses, except for at the Captain’s Dinner, which is a 6 course affair.
 Where possible, local produce is sourced for an authentic dining experience.
 A choice of red or white wine, beer, soft drinks, and water are included at lunch and dinner.
 In good weather there are al fresco dining facilities available and tea and coffee is available from 7am to 11pm in the Andrea Lounge.